elevateforhumanity/fix2/README.md

 ### Clip 1: "What Elevate Is" (30-40s)

 > "Most LMS platforms like Moodle, Docebo, and LearnWorlds were built for generic online courses.
-Elevate Connects is different.
+Elevate for Humanity is different.
 We combine a full student portal, an admin portal, a program holder portal, and a delegate case-manager portal in one place — built around real workforce programs like WRG, WIOA, JRI, EmployIndy, and DOL apprenticeships.
 >
 > Learners see courses, assignments, grades, progress, certificates, and workforce enrollment.
 Admins see training providers, applications, reports, caseloads, and bulk certificates.
 Program holders sign their MOU, log in, and track their own participants.
 Case managers see live caseload reports, notes, and follow-ups.
 >